cloudfoundry-incubator/quarks-operator/docs/testing.md

 Quarks StatefulSet requires a k8s webhook to mutate the volumes of a pod.
 Kubernetes will call back to the operator for certain requests and use the modified pod manifest, which is returned.
-CF-Operator also uses a validating webhook to check the BOSH deployment custom resource.
+CF-Operator also uses a validating webhook to validate the BOSH deployment spec and the creation of reference resources specified in the spec.
+Secret validation admission webhook restricts the user from updating a versioned secret.

 The cf-operator integration tests use `CF_OPERATOR_WEBHOOK_SERVICE_PORT` as a base value to calculate the port number to listen to on `CF_OPERATOR_WEBHOOK_SERVICE_HOST`.